-- The elevator lobby and elevator car, including ceiling coves and ceiling fixtures should be well-lit.
+- All elevator landing, as well as the elevator car, including ceiling coves and ceiling fixtures should be well-lit.

-- ADA requires excellent car leveling so that the elevator car will come to stand at the same level as the one to which it opens.
+- ADA requires proper car leveling so that the elevator car will come to rest at the exact level of the landing floor.

 - Switches for fire, priority and limited access service may be placed on the floors the elevator opens to.

 Elevators are among the safest modes of transportation.
 However, codes and standards recognize the need for emergency control of elevators under certain conditions.
-The safe operation of elevators requires compliance with all the existing the coordinated building codes, life safety codes, fire codes, elevator safety codes and sprinkler and fire alarm standards.
+The safe operation of elevators requires compliance with all of the existing authorized building codes, life safety codes, fire codes, elevator safety codes and sprinkler and fire alarm standards.

-Every state has stringent inspection requirements for elevators including Passenger Elevators (Electric of Hydraulic), Freight Elevators, Sidewalk Elevators, Escalators/Moving Walks, Private Residential Elevators, Dumbwaiters, Material Lifts, Vertical Reciprocating Conveyors and Elevators used for construction.
+Every state has stringent inspection requirements for elevators including commercial Passenger Elevators (Electric or Hydraulic), Freight Elevators, Sidewalk Elevators, Escalators/Moving Walks, Private Residential Elevators, Dumbwaiters, Material Lifts, Vertical Reciprocating Conveyors and Elevators used for construction.
 Learn more about Day Elevator’s Elevator Inspection services.